 That cause is adapting responsible energy consumption habits focusing on energy reduction without jeopardizing quality of life, while promoting the use of relatively inexpensive energy efficient products and services.
 The overall goal is to decrease greenhouse gases and decelerate, stop or reverse climate change.

-The United Kingdom [UK], as a member of the industrialized nations and the G8 is no different.
-Its investment on energy is dominated by the part devoted to electricity.
+The United Kingdom (UK), as a member of the industrialized nations and the G8 is no different.
+UK investment on energy is dominated by the part devoted to electricity.
 As Figure 3 (Department for Business, Energy and Industrial Strategy, 2018) shows, it was 55% of the total in 2019.

 Figure 3: UK’s Energy Industry Investments By Energy Resource